ccmucdenver/ccm-docs/docs/updates.md

 ### 2024/10/21

 * Partial downtime.
 Several nodes need to have their thermal profile lowered to reduce overeheating.
-The nodes currently cycle their performance profile automatically in response to excessive CPU temperatures, which results in inconsistent performance.
+The nodes currently cycle the CPU governor settings profile automatically in response to excessive CPU temperatures, which results in inconsistent performance.

 ### 2024/10/16

 * Please use math-alderaan as the login node.
-The legacy login node math-compute has been failing and will be removed from the documentation.
-It may give ssh errors or not respond at all.
+The legacy login node `clas-compute` may give ssh errors or not respond at all.
 * Several nodes are draining or in drain state to prepare for maintenance Monday 2024/10/21.

 ### 2024/09/24